rattanamolkaur/technical-writing-samples/ai-documentation/ai-guardian/generative-ai-guardrails.md

 ### Before you begin

-Ensure that you have the administrator role required to configure AI Guardian.
+You must have the administrator role to configure AI Guardian.

 If you plan to use a third-party or custom Guardrail Service Provider, complete the required provider connection and credential configuration before you activate the provider.